-Indian Supreme Court upholds death sentences for Delhi gang rape
+Indian Supreme Court upholds death sentences in Delhi gang rape

 Horrific crime

-On the evening of December 16, 2012, Jyoti Singh Pandey, a physiotherapy student in Delhi, was leaving a movie theater after watching "The Life of Pi" with a friend.
+On the evening of December 16, 2012, Jyoti Singh Pandey, a physiotherapy student in Delhi, was leaving a movie theater after watching "The Life of Pi" with a male friend.

-It was late when they left the cinema, so the pair got on a private bus to go to their suburban homes.
+It was late when they left the theater, so the pair got on a private bus to go to their suburban homes.
 That was when their nightmare started.

-According to police, the bus driver and at least five other men were drunk and looking for a "joyride."
+According to police, the bus driver and at least five other men were drunk and looking for a "joy ride."

 Police said the men took turns raping the woman, using an iron rod to violate her as the bus drove around the city for almost an hour.
 Her male companion was beaten as he tried to fight them off.
 When they had finished, the men dumped their two victims by the side of the road.

-Following the ordeal, Singh's injuries were so severe some internal organs had to be removed.
+Following the ordeal, the woman's injuries were so severe some internal organs had to be removed.
 She died two weeks later at a hospital in Singapore.

-"I want them burned alive," a dying Singh told her mother and a visiting magistrate who was recording her statement at the hospital.
+"I want them burned alive," the dying victim told her mother and a visiting magistrate who was recording her statement at the hospital.

 Fight for justice

 In the days following the rape, police arrested and jailed six men.
 Thousands of Indians marched in protest at the crime across the nation's capital and in cities around the country.
-They gave Singh a nickname -- "Nirbhaya," meaning "fearless one."

-The outrage pushed India's government to set up the Justice Verma commission to come up with legal solutions to reduce sexual violence.
+The outrage pushed India's government to set up the Justice Verma Committee to come up with legal solutions to reduce sexual violence.
 It also passed laws setting stricter penalties for these types of crime and set up a fund in honor of the victim.

 But justice has not been a straight and easy path.